 Seniors delve into a topic of their choosing, and spend the entire year learning deeply about it.
-Senior Thesis incorporates research, experiential learning, mentoring, and presentation skills into one capstone project.
+Capstone incorporates research, experiential learning, mentoring, and presentation skills into one capstone project.
 At the end of the year, students present their findings to the community.

 From washing dishes to shoveling snow, every Holderness student spends time working alongside staff to care for our buildings and grounds.
 The Job Program has been a part of student life at Holderness for more than 50 years.